mesosphere/dcos-commons/README.md

 * __Automate Maintenance__: Stateful services need to be maintained.
 With the SDK, you can automate maintenance routines, such as backup and restore, to simplify operations.

-* __Available and Durable__: When infrastructure fails, you need to recover without data loss or performance impact.
-With the SDK, you define custom detection, safety, and performance semantics so services heal themselves.
+* __Available and Durable__: When servers fail, you need to reschedule the tasks without data loss or performance impact.
+With the SDK, you develop automated recovery strategies so services heal themselves.

 * __Production-Proven__: Building reliable services is hard.
 Uber and Bing platform teams use the SDK for mission-critical databases and message brokers.